connorjclark/hoten.cc/blog/_posts/2017-07-13-a-gentle-introduction-to-asp.md

 Now, let's force all land cells to be connected (reachable by moving in a cardinal direction).
 This can be accomplished by establishing a starting point, creating a term `connected(X, Y)` if `land(X, Y)` is connected to that starting point, and requiring that all land terms are connected.

-One way to select the starting land cell is to set find the top-left most land.
+One way to select the starting land cell is to find the top-left most land.
 However, it is much simpler to define the middle as always land, and use that as the start.

 By definition, the start is connected to itself, so a connected term is emitted there.